 - How do I take income from my retirement account once I stop working?

 TIAA sessions that were previously scheduled as on-campus appointments are now taking place virtually.
 If you’ve confirmed a session with TIAA, you should have received an email regarding your virtual appointment details.
-Please be aware that sessions for April 28, 29, and 30 are on one page and can be booked by clicking on the respective dates on the appointment page.

 Please note that there is also a COVID-19 Financial FAQ sheet available on BOX.